Is an SBA Loan a Good Option for Franchise Financing?

 • Information on affiliated businesses

-For an existing business, you will need to also provide the following in addition to the above:
+For an existing business, you will also need to provide the following in addition to the above:

 • Three years of federal business tax returns